-If you are upgrading from SLS V.2.x to ABS/MDMS V4.0, see the information in the Archive Backup System Guide to Operations about converting SLS to MDMS, and converting SLS backups procedures to ABS.
+If you are upgrading from SLS V.2.x to ABS/MDMS V4.0, see the information in Appendix D about converting SLS to MDMS, and converting SLS backup procedures to ABS.

 It is highly recommended that you do NOT run SLS in parallel with ABS V4.0.
 If you must use SLS in parallel with ABS/MDMS, be sure that you do NOT use the same media, drives, and jukeboxes in both products.
 This will cause inconsistencies in the databases for SLS and MDMS.